1 to 1 Coaching Sessions with Oliver Laurenson-Gore (Location Manager)

 Oliver Laurenson-Gore

 Oliver trained in Location Management at the National Film & Television School (NFTS), Beaconsfield.
-He has worked on HETV & Feature Feature Films for the past four years.
+He has worked on HETV & Feature Feature Films for the past six years.
 Prior to becoming a Location Manager he worked for Resource Productions – a social enterprise in enabling those from underpresented backgrounds to get into the industry.
 During his time with the company, he was Production Manager for over 15 short & online films producing content for Channel 4 Random Acts and BBC Ideas.
-He also was involved with the setup of the Berkshire Film Office and worked for FilmFixer (UK’s largest film office in London).
-Oliver open to job sharing and is co-leading an initative to see more people in the locations […]
+He also was involved with the setup of the Berkshire Film Office and has worked for FilmFixer (UK’s largest film office in London).
+Film & TV Agent: Ashley Day – Screen Talent Agency [email protected] 01617 915 920